learex-zz/macOS-eGPU/README.md

 `--nvidiaEGPUsupport | -e`

-Specify that the NVIDIA eGPU support shall be touched. *kext by yifanlu*
+Specify that the NVIDIA eGPU support shall be touched. **kext by @yifanlu**
 The NVIDIA eGPU support parameter tells the script to make the NVIDIA drivers compatible with an NVIDIA eGPU.
+Therefore NVIDIA drivers must be installed in order to be applied.
+This command is for 10.13.5≤ only.
-On macOS 10.13.4 an additional patch is necessary.
+On macOS 10.13.4/10.13.5 an additional patch is necessary.
 See `--unlockNvidia`.

 `--deactivateNvidiaDGPU | -d`

 Not yet available.
-Only for AMD eGPU users. *patch by @mac\_editor*
+Only for AMD eGPU users. **patch by @mac\_editor**

 `--unlockThunderboltV12 | -V`

-Specify that thunderbolt versions 1 and 2 shall be unlocked for use of an eGPU. *patch by @mac\_editor, @fricorico*
+Specify that thunderbolt versions 1 and 2 shall be unlocked for use of an eGPU. **patch by @mac\_editor, @fricorico**
 The unlock thunderbolt v1, v2 parameter tells the script to make older Macs with thunderbolt ports of version 1 or 2 compatible for eGPU use.
+For NVIDIA users this is required only for macOS 10.13.4/10.13.5.
-This is not GPU vendor specific.
-This is only required for macOS 10.13.4.
+For AMD users this is required for macOS 10.13.6≤.

 `--thunderboltDaemon | -A`